bankar-pratik/bankar-pratik/README.md

 🚀 https://depthos.xyz - A web application that enables users to track their daily expenses and generate reports.
 Let's Connect 🤝

-If you're interested in discussing a project or collaboration, feel free to get in touch with me 📩.
+If you're interested in discussing a project or collaboration, don't hesitate to reach out to me! 🤝

+📩 My email: pratikbankar1999@gmail.com \
+📱 Phone: +91 7057018868

+Let's create something amazing together! 🚀